-- 62. Summers v.
-Earth Island Inst., 129 S. Ct.
+61 Summers v.
+Earth Island Institute, 129 S. Ct.
 1142, 1149 (2009); Friends of the Earth, Inc. v.
 Laidlaw Envtl.
 Servs.
 (TOC), Inc., 528 U.S. 167, 191 (2000).
 For useful discussions of the debate over probabilistic injury, see generally Amanda Leiter, Substance or Illusion?
 The Dangers of Imposing a Standing Threshold, 97 GEO.
 L.J.
-391 (2009); Bradford Mank, Standing and Statistical Persons: A Risk-Based Approach to Standing, 36 Ecology L.Q.
+391 (2009); Bradford Mank, Standing and Statistical Persons, 36 ECOLOGY L.Q.
 665 (2009); Cassandra Sturkie & Suzanne Logan, Further Developments in the D.C.
-Circuit's Article III Standing Analysis: Are Environmental Cases Safe from the Court's Deepening Skepticism of Increased-Risk-of-Harm Claims?, 38 Envtl.
-L. Rep. 10,460 (2008); Cassandra Sturkie & Nathan H. Selzer, Developments in the D.C.
-Circuit's Article III Standing Analysis: When Is an Increased Risk of Future Harm Sufficient to Constitute Injury-in-Fact in Environmental Cases?, 37 Envtl.
-L. Rep. 10,287 (2007).
+Circuit's Article III Standing Analysis: Are Environmental Cases Safe from the Court's Deepening Skepticism of Increased-Risk-of-Harm Claims?, 38 ENVTL.
+L.R.
+10460 (2008); Cassandra Sturkie & Nathan H. Selzer, Developments in the D.C.
+Circuit's Article III Standing Analysis: When Is an Increased Risk of Future Harm Sufficient to Constitute Injury-in-Fact in Environmental Cases?, 37 ENVTL.
+L.R.
+10287 (2007).

-- 63. 468 U.S. 737 (1984).
+62 See Allen v.
+Wright, 468 U.S. 737 (1984).

-- 64. See id. at 739-40.

-- 65. See id. at 753-54.

-- 66. Id. at 754.

-- 67. Id. at 755.

-- 68. 422 U.S. 490, 506-07 (1975) (holding that, in a case challenging allegedly discriminatory land use practices in the town of Penfield, "the facts alleged fail to support an actionable causal relationship between Penfield's zoning practices and [the] asserted injury" of individual plaintiffs; their situations suggest that their "inability to reside in Penfield is the consequence of the economics of the area housing market, rather than of respondent's assertedly illegal acts"; also denying standing to a variety of housing organizations who sought to be plaintiffs).
+66 422 U.S. 490 (1975) (holding that, in a case challenging allegedly discriminatory land use practices in the town of Penfield, "the facts alleged fail to support an actionable causal relationship between Penfield's zoning practices and [the] asserted injury" of individual plaintiffs; their situations suggest that their "inability to reside in Penfield is the consequence of the economics of the area housing market, rather than of respondent's assertedly illegal acts"; also denying standing to a variety of housing organizations who sought to be plaintiffs).

-- 69. 426 U.S. 26, 42-43 (1976) (holding, in a case challenging a charitable tax exemption for a hospital that did not serve the poor, that even if the IRS enforced requirements for the tax exemption, it was merely speculative that the hospital would then provide the plaintiffs with the health care they sought; the hospital might choose instead to forgo charity status).
+67 426 U.S. 26, 42-43 (1976) (holding, in case challenging charitable tax exemption for hospital that did not serve the poor, that even if IRS enforced requirements for the tax exemption, it was merely speculative that the hospital would then provide the plaintiffs with the health care they sought; the hospital might choose instead to forgo charity status).

-- 70. 410 U.S. 614, 618 (1973) (noting that in a case involving a challenge by the mother of an illegitimate child to the prosecutor's policy of prosecuting men for nonpayment of child support only when parents of the child had been married, holding that the mother had a cognizable injury due to nonpayment of child support, but further holding that her injury would not be redressed even if she won her case seeking even-handed prosecution: "if appellant were granted the requested relief, it would result only in the jailing of the child's father.
-The prospect that prosecution will, at least in the future, result in payment of support can, at best, be termed only speculative.").
+68 410 U.S. 614, 618 (1973) (mother of illegitimate child challenged prosecutor's policy of prosecuting men for nonpayment of child support only when parents of child had been married; the Court held that the mother had a cognizable injury due to nonpayment of child support, but further held that her injury would not be redressed even if she won her case seeking even-handed prosecution: "if appellant were granted the requested relief, it would result only in the jailing of the child's father.
+The prospect that prosecution will, at least in the future, result in payment of support can, at best, be termed only speculative").

-favors the powerful over the powerless."71 In other words, "the power to trigger judicial review is afforded most readily to those who have traditionally enjoyed the greatest access to the processes of democratic government."72 On Nichol's analysis, whites have easier access to federal courts than do blacks in the race discrimination context (particularly in voting cases); men have easier access than do women in the sex discrimination context; and the privileged generally have easier access than do the underprivileged.73
+"systematically favors the powerful over the powerless."
+In other words, "the power to trigger judicial review is afforded most readily to those who have traditionally enjoyed the greatest access to the processes of democratic government."
+On Nichol's analysis, whites have easier access to federal courts than do blacks in the race discrimination context (particularly in voting cases); men have easier access than do women in the sex discrimination context; and the privileged generally have easier access than do the underprivileged.